MIhirMishra/docker_base_line_image/README.md

 ^AWS CodeBuild is a fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy.

-launch the ../infra-automation/codebuild-custom-container-ci.yaml
- with param: CodeCommitRepo : repo name of [1]
-             ECR Repo name for this codebuild custom environment [You need this as a param to ../infra-automation/master-ecs-yaml - CodeBuildContainerSpringBootDocker ]